dwblair/dwbwriting/index.markdown

 # Wiki / Notes

-I'm trying to index various notes and documents on [github in wiki format](https://github.com/dwblair/dwblair.github.com/wiki).
-If we're collaborating on something, and we're sharing an online document, you can probably find a link to it there (also accessible via the "Notes" link on the top right of this page).
+If we're collaborating on something, and we're sharing a document online, you can probably find a link to it [here](https://github.com/dwblair/dwblair.github.com/wiki).

 <!---
 ### Recent Photos